Overview

 U.S. Department of Defense

-On March 20, 2019, the Undersecretary of Defense announced new requirements for all new DoD Notices of Funding Opportunities (NFOs) pertaining to new research and research-related educational activities after April 19, 2019.
+On March 20, 2019, the Undersecretary of Defense announced new requirements for all new DOD Notices of Funding Opportunities (NFOs) pertaining to new research and research-related educational activities after April 19, 2019.

-See the excerpt below and the full March 20, 2019 memo for details.
+See the full March 20, 2019 memo for details.

 Excerpt:

-Proposers must submit the following information for all key personnel—not just the PI and Co-PI—whether or not the individuals' efforts under the project are to be funded by the DoD:
+Proposers must submit the following information for all key personnel—not just the PI and Co-PI—whether or not the individuals' efforts under the project are to be funded by the DOD:

 • A list of all current projects the individual is working on.